Aleman778/Michaelsoft-Binbows/README.md

 Select the type of floppy media to be `1.44M` and set status to `inserted`, press `OK`.
-Before running it save the settings for later, click `Save` and place the configuration file in your `build` directory with the name `bootloader`.
+Before running it save the settings for later, click `Save` and place the configuration file in your `build` directory with the default name `bochsrc`.
 Now you can `Run` the program and it can also be executed directly via that file.

 ## 4coder